lsst-dm/dmtn-283/index.md

 Many Butler queries can take minutes or even longer, and it is not desirable to lock up resources in the server process whilst waiting for these queries to complete.
 The solution is to use a system where queries are sent to workers in an execution pool.
 The client will be issued a job ID and can query the server to obtain the worker status.
-Once a job completes the client will receive [question: are we using keep-alive websockets or something, or polling?] a URI to the results in either JSON or parquet format.
+Once a job completes the client will receive [question: are we using keep-alive web sockets or something, or polling?] a URI to the results in either JSON or parquet format.
 These results will be written with an expiry date to allow for automatic cleanup of results that are no longer needed.
 If the query resulted in many results they can be written as multiple files and multiple URIs can be returned to allow the client to paginate.